OUR TEAM

 Chris Ball

-Chris Ball is an experienced financial executive with over forty years in international banking and infrastructure finance, Chris has specific expertise in the Green Energy Power field and was awarded a Lifetime Achievement Award in 2013 by Clean Energy B.C.
-He has managed the financing of excess of 100 green energy projects during his career.
+Chris is an experienced financial executive with over forty years in international banking and infrastructure finance.
+He has specific expertise in the Infrastructure and Power sector field and was awarded a Lifetime Achievement Award by Clean Energy B.C.
+He has managed the financing of over 100 Infrastructure and Power projects during his career to date.

-Chris is currently Executive Vice-President and Co-owner of Corpfinance International Inc. (CFI).
-CFI is a boutique investment bank, which has over $ 1.25 billion in assets under management and has raised over $7 billion in capital funding since its inception in 1985.
+Chris is Executive Vice-President and Co-owner of Corpfinance International Inc. (CFI).
+CFI is a boutique investment bank that has over $2 billion in assets under management and has raised over $9 billion in capital funding since its inception in 1985.
+In addition, he is a co-owner and executive of CERES Biosystems, an international corporation a specializing in the production of natural fertilizer, with offices in India and Egypt.

-As a Director and Chair of the Audit Committee at Algonquin Power, he has played a pivotal role in overseeing its growth from $90 Million in assets as an income trust, to over $10 Billion in assets today as a public company.
-Algonquin Power is now a global player expanding its renewable power operations in ten different countries.
+Chris is a former Director and Chair of the Audit Committee of Algonquin Power.
+He played a pivotal role in overseeing its growth from $ US 90 million in assets as an income trust to over $ US 10 billion in assets as a public trading conglomerate.

-Chris, is a proud board member of Algonquin Power, First Nations Power Authority and Clean Energy BC and holds a designation of ICD.D (Institute of Corporate Directors).
+Chris is an active member of Boards of First Nations Power Authority and Clean Energy BC Association.

 Thalia Aspeslet